 If you don’t have any amaretto on hand, you can use a regular vanilla glaze, or go without the glaze.
 They’re still going to taste fantastic.
 But let’s be serious, the amaretto glaze is where it’s at, and I think it dresses them up for the holidays!

 These are great for gifting and they’ll look gorgeous on your holiday table!
-I already made a few batches, and I can tell you they have a habit of disappearing very quickly!
-Happy baking!
+My biggest tip is to make more than you think you’ll need because they have a habit of disappearing very quickly!

 - 8 ounces unsalted butter, room temperature

 - 2/3 cup sugar